| Basic

 does, you would normally lose, unless you also have

 a blackjack, in which case you would push.
+By

 purchasing insurance, you prevent yourself from losing